aditya95sriram/bn-slim/README.md

 The patch applied to BLIP allows it to output `.res` files with the elimination ordering which isn't supported by it out-of-the-box.
+Additionally, it adds support for working with maximum state space size instead of treewidth.

+The patch applied to Merlin allows us to customize the elimination ordering technique/heuristic of the variables via the `-M` command line argument.
+In our use-case, we pre-set the ordering in the uai file and supply `-M lex` to invoke the lexicographic ordering, thereby preserving and respecting our pre-supplied ordering.

+### `.dat`/`.data` file types

+These files contain the samples drawn from the Bayesian Networks.
+This isn't a standard format and hence there exist discrepancies in the way different programs and applications treat them.
+In general, these are space-separated (or comma-separated) files with or without the header.
+The header refers to two lines at the beginning of the file.
+The first line of the header contains the names of the random variables (space-separated).
+The second line contains the domain sizes of the variables in the same order.

+### `.jkl` file type

+A `.jkl` file contains the pre-computed parent set score function caches.
+Usually these are computed via the `blip.jar scorer.is ...`.

+### `.uai`/`.net` file types

+These are somewhat standard file formats for storing Bayesian Networks.
+The `.uai` format is required by Merlin and the `.net` format is used as an intermediate format to go from `.res -> .uai`.

+### `.evid` file type

+File format for supplying evidence to Merlin.

 The provided python script `hcet.py` allows one to obtain the solution of the ETL algorithm(s) in the form of a compliant `.res` file which can be supplied